top of page

 June 2026

 Art Conservation Education is pleased to announce the two-day workshop “Tear Mending – Adhesives and Sutures”, to be held in Belfast, Ireland, in collaboration with the Professional Conservators of Ireland (PCOI).
-The workshop will be led by Louise Wijnberg (A&C).
+The workshop will be led by Louise Wijnberg (A&C) and Kate Seymour (Art Conservation Education)

 This focused programme offers in-depth training on tear repair techniques for canvas and textiles, with particular attention to material compatibility, sutures, adhesives, reweaving, and treatment testing.
 Participants will gain both theoretical understanding and practical experience, enabling them to approach tear repair with confidence and precision.